NASA-AMMOS/aerie-ui/README.md

 This is the UI application and reusable UI components for [Aerie](https://github.jpl.nasa.gov/MPS/aerie).

+## Contributing

+Please see our [contributing documentation](./CONTRIBUTING.md) for information on how to contribute to this project.

 ## Install

 First make sure you have [Node.js LTS](https://nodejs.org/) installed, then do: